agileplanning-io/docs/content/docs/guides/getting-started/index.md

 2. Click the `Sync` button.
 If your domain is correctly configured then Jira Flow Metrics will sync your Jira data.<br>
    ![Synced project](project-synced.png)

+Note that Jira Flow Metrics will only ever _read_ data from Jira: it treats Jira as the source of truth and never tries to write to Jira.

 Be aware that until this app reaches version 1, there are some caveats listed in [Under Development]({{< ref "under-development" >}} "Under Development").
 In particular, synced data may not be backwards compatible if you upgrade the version you're running.

 ### Configure default cycle time policies